javaab/docker-utils/README.md

 export PATH="~/<LOCATION>/docker-utils/bin:$PATH"
 ```

-Restart bash / open a new terminal

-The utility scripts should be in your path and executable
+Restart bash / open a new terminal and the utility scripts should be in your path and executable